Codespeed-Software/styled-jsx-plugin-sass/CONTRIBUTING.md

 # 💡 Contributing

-Thanks a lot for your interest in contributing to **Thream/styled-jsx-plugin-sass**! 🎉
+Thanks a lot for your interest in contributing to **Codespeed-Software/styled-jsx-plugin-sass**! 🎉

 ## Code of Conduct

-**Thream** has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+**Codespeed-Software** has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Open Development

-All work on **Thream** happens directly on [GitHub](https://github.com/Thream).
+All work on **Codespeed-Software** happens directly on [GitHub](https://github.com/Codespeed-Software).
 Both core team members and external contributors send pull requests which go through the same review process.

 ## Types of contributions